5. Teaching Prepositions of Place : The Dead Fish Mystery

 Malfroy killed himMalfroy is so lazy.
 The fish tank is too far for Malfroy to walk!!

--Eventually, one student will guess it is due to the smelly sock.
+Eventually, one student will guess that it has something to do with the smelly sock.
 It is time for the teacher to end the mystery…..

 Instructions for students